-Accounting practices that differ from the Generally Accepted Accounting Principles in the United States of America:
+Accounting Practices that Differ from the Generally Accepted Accounting Principles in the United States of America:

-Shares and undistributed earnings
+Shares and Undistributed earnings

-Shares and undistributed earnings The credit unions in Puerto Rico present the members' shares as part of the members' equity in the balance sheet.
+Credit Unions in Puerto Rico present the members' shares as part of the members' equity in the balance sheet.
 Accounting principles require that members' shares be presented as deposits in a statement.
 Also, the Credit Union charges the distribution of undistributed earnings to accumulated profits.
 However, accounting principles require that such distributions are recognized as interest expense.
-If these items were classified following accounting principles generally accepted in the United States, total deposits increase and the members' equity would decrease by \$59,570,150 and \$59,713,421 on June 30, 2023 and 2022, respectively.
-Moreover, the net income would decrease, and net interest expense would increase in the amount of \$600,000 for each year.
+If these items were classified following accounting principles generally accepted in the United States, total deposits increase and the members' equity would decrease by \$59,161,241 and \$59,570,150 on June 30, 2024 and 2023, respectively.
+Moreover, the net income would decrease, and net interest expense would increase in the amount of \$800,000 and \$600,000 on June 30, 2024 and 2023, respectively.

 The shares are accounted for using the cash method.
-This method is generally accepted in the credit unions in Puerto Rico.
+This method is generally accepted in the Credit Unions in Puerto Rico.
 The Credit Union does not issue share certificates representing common equity.
 However, an account statement for each member showing their participation in the capital of the institution is maintained.
 The capital of the Credit Union is not limited and consists of payments made by the shareholders to subscribe shares and the distribution of dividends.
 According to the Regulations of the Credit Union, the par value of the shares will not be less than ten dollars (\$10).
 Under these rules, every member must subscribe to at least twelve (12) shares per year.